cloudposse/terraform-aws-ecr/README.md

 }
 ```

-Example of attaching polices to user (for CI/CD purpose)
+Example of attaching policies to a user for CI/CD

 ```hcl
 module "cicd_user" {